bytex-solutions/snamp/docs/adapters/ssh-adapter.md

 1. `get -n <name> -r <resource> [-t|-j]` - displays attribute value of the specified resource
   - `-n <name>`, `--name <name>` - specifies user-defined name of the attribute
   - `-r <resource>`, `--resource <resource>` - specifies user-defined name of the connected resource
   - `-t`, `--text` - specifies textual format for attribute value output.
-It is very useful for scalar data types
+Uuseful for scalar data types
   - `-j`, `--json` - specifies JSON format for attribute value output.
-It is very useful for dictionaries and tables
+Useful for dictionaries and tables
 1. `set -n <name> -r <resource> -v <value-as-json>` - sets value of attribute of the specified resource
   - `-n <name>`, `--name <name>` - specifies user-defined name of the attribute
   - `-r <resource>`, `--resource <resource>` - specifies user-defined name of the connected resource
   - `-v <value-as-json>`, `--value <value-as-json>` - specifies a new value of the attribute
 1. `notifs [-f <expression>]` - enables listening of incoming notifications.
 In this mode you are not able to print any commands.
-Pressing of any key causes abortion of notification listening session.
+Pressing any key causes abortion of notification listening session.
 Any received notification will be displayed in the console
   - `-f <expression>`, `--filter <expression>` - _RFC 1960_-based expression that describes notification selection candidate.
 You may use any configuration property in the filtering expression

 Attribute value and notification object represented in the same JSON format as defined in **HTTP Resource Adapter**.